Minoru/blog.tty8.org/posts/2013-10-01-novice-mind-blown-by-applying-one-of-unix-principles.markdown

 <blockquote class="warning">
-Before reading any further, please note that booting the same operating system twice (once as a host, second time inside a vitrual machine) will most likely damage your files and corrupt the system.
+Before reading any further, please note that booting the same operating system twice (once as a host, second time inside a virtual machine) will most likely damage your files and corrupt the system.

 Loading things in read-only mode is okay, though, so you are safe to boot